+CHICAGO -- The key to frequency marketing programs is organizing the business around the customers and letting them take part in making decisions.
 "Use data to listen to your customers," said Rob Jackson, vice president of marketing and information services at Donnelley Marketing, Oakbrook Terrace, Ill.
 "Now we are seeing companies that let customers tell them how to make contact," he said, citing the example of a sweepstakes marketer that includes a space on the entry form where customers ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.